nhsconnect/Events-Management/pages/messages/messages/pds_death_notification.md

 The PDS Death Notification event message will be sent by the NEMS, following an update to the patient death information on PDS.
 This information includes the death notification status which may be updated should the patient’s death notification status change.
 The event message behaviour following each update to the patient’s death notification status is demonstrated in the table below:

-If a subscriber receives multiple `PDS Death Notification` event messages for the same patient, the latest event message as indicated by the `systemEffectiveDate` extension within the Patient resource should be considered the source of truth for the deathNotificationStatus.
+If a subscriber receives multiple `PDS Death Notification` event messages for the same patient, the latest event message as indicated by the `meta.lastUpdated` element within the MessageHeader resource should be considered the source of truth for the deathNotificationStatus.
 This is the specific dateTime on which the deathNotificationStatus was updated on PDS.

 The below table is included to highlight the different types of Death Notification event message you may receive and the key elements within resource which help identify the type of Death Notification event message you have received.
 Additional guidance around the content of the FHIR resources is outlined in the `Resource population requirements and guidance` section below.